Biolab-PoliTO/PIN2GPI/README.md

 ## Disclaimer
 This algorithm is provided as-is, and unfortunately, there are no guarantees that it fits your purposes or that it is bug-free.

+## Reference
+[1] A. Küderle, “Mobilise-D Technical Validation Study (TVS) dataset [Data set],” Zenodo.
+[Online].
+Available: http://doi.org/10.5281/zenodo.13899385
-[1] L. Palmerini et al., “Mobility recorded by wearable devices and gold standards: the Mobilise-D procedure for data standardization,” Sci Data, vol. 10, no. 1, Dec.
+[2] L. Palmerini et al., “Mobility recorded by wearable devices and gold standards: the Mobilise-D procedure for data standardization,” Sci Data, vol. 10, no. 1, Dec.
 2023, doi: 10.1038/s41597-023-01930-9.

 ## Contact
 Nicolas Leo, Fellow Research